Happy little turtles

 - Images of the dynamic changes and other pictures relating to this comic can be found here 2601: Instructions/Images.

-Once the voice begins to describe the instructions (hence the title) it is possible to mute the audio by pressing a muted button at the bottom right of the screen.
+Once the voice begins describing the instructions, it is possible to mute the audio by pressing a muted button at the bottom right of the screen.
 This fades into view when the radio button is pushed.
 Pressing it will change the button to a non muted loudspeaker.
 These were the same buttons that were in the previous April fool's comic 2445: Checkbox.
-That was the first xkcd comic with audio, and thus these were two April fools' comics with audio in a row, and these are the only comics with audio.
+That was the first xkcd comic with audio, and thus these were two April Fools' Day comics with audio in a row, and these are the only comics with audio.
 In the Checkbox comic, the mute buttons meaning are reversed, so the sound is on when the loudspeaker is shown and muted when the mute button is shown.
 It could be another layer to the April fool's joke or just an error by Randall.

 The image originally displayed on this page was of a small turtle crawling in the center where the radio button is in the real comic.
 That was the image that would be downloaded by web crawlers like explain xkcd's bot, as it is what was placed here on xkcd: https://imgs.xkcd.com/comics/instructions_2x.png.
 This is of course not the real comic, which cannot be downloaded in that manner.